vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

-Title: Getting productive with Git and your text editor
+Title: On getting productive with Git
 Date: 2016-06-19 00:29
 Author: Elias Dorneles
-Slug: getting-productive-with-git-and-your-text-editor
+Slug: on-getting-productive-with-git

 I remember the first time I submitted a pull request in GitHub and someone asked me to squash the commits.
 I had